p4n4-docs

 3.4 p4n4-ai (GenAI stack)

-Attaches to p4n4-net as an external network (must be created by p4n4-iot first, or via p4n4 up --all).
+Attaches to p4n4-net as an external network (must be created by p4n4-iot first, or via p4n4 up, which starts p4n4-iot first).

 p4n4-ai/